grec59/win-toolkit/README.md

 ## Known Issues

-1. Task selection GUI may not appear in the foreground
-2. Dell UEFI updates may fail on certain newer hardware models
+1. Dell UEFI updates may fail on certain newer hardware models
-3. Dell firmware updates may require EDR approval to begin installation
+2. Dell firmware updates may require EDR approval to begin installation
-4. Dell CLI utility may fail to be invoked if Dell Command is self-updating during task execution
+3. Dell CLI utility may fail to be invoked if Dell Command is self-updating during task execution

 ## Notes